mysql-net/MySqlConnector/tests/README.md

 ## Side-by-side Tests

-The `SideBySide.Baseline` and `SideBySide.New` projects are intended to verify that the new MySql.Data implementation is equivalent to the official ADO.NET connector in places where that is deemed important.
+The `SideBySide` project is intended to verify that the new MySql.Data implementation is equivalent to the official ADO.NET connector in places where that is deemed important.

-The source code is all in the `SideBySide.New` folder, and added (as link) to the `SideBySide.Baseline` project.

 The tests require a MySQL server.
-Copy the file `SideBySide.New/config.json.example` to `SideBySide.New/config.json`.
+Copy the file `SideBySide/config.json.example` to `SideBySide/config.json`.
 Then edit the `config.json` file in order to connect to your server:

     Data.ConnectionString: The full MySql Connection String to your server.
 You should specify a database name.